farhanazmiCS/trip-planner/README.md

 #### Trip
 * The `Trip` component renders the page that displays information about a particular trip.
 * Information such as the __Trip Name__, __Origin__ waypoint, __Stopover__ waypoints, __Destination__ waypoints as well as their associated data are displayed in this page.
-* If the user is in the trip that he or she is viewing, the user can invite friends into the trip by clicking or pressing the 'Invite Friends' button located at the top right corner of the page.
+* If the user is in the trip that he or she is viewing, the user can invite friends into the trip by clicking or pressing the __Invite Friends__ button located at the top right corner of the page.

 #### Profile
 * The `Profile` component renders the page that displays information about a queried user.